osrf/infrastructure/README.md

 * [ROS package index](https://index.ros.org)

 Before reporting issues here please check
-* [ROS Answers](https://answers.ros.org) for help with questions or problems that may be specific to your usage.
+* [Robotics Stack Exchange](https://robotics.stackexchange.com) for help with questions or problems that may be specific to your usage.
-* [ROS Status page](https://status.ros.org) for information on the published status of ROS infrastructure.
+* [Open Robotics Status page](https://status.openrobotics.org) for information on the published status of OSRF infrastructure.
 * [Open issues on osrf/infrastructure](https://github.com/osrf/infrastructure/issues) in case the problem you are reporting has already been reported.

 If your issue is not found please follow the template instructions to [open a new issue](https://github.com/osrf/infrastructure/issues/new/choose).